You have turned-in this assignment. You can review the lesson and see your previous answers.

 You should only use the word respiration or the word breathing to fill in each of these gaps.

-So, we've got moving air into and out of the lung is called, using food as a fuel to provide energy is called.
+So we've got moving air into and out of the lungs is called.

-So, blank happens in all living things.
+So blank happens in all living things.

 Blank only happens in some living things.